“You should have seen the specs before buying that laptop bro”.

 Actuation force means the force used to push a key from 0 to the point where it recognizes the letter typed

 The keyboards that require lesser actuation force are smooth but the click sound is not audible in them.
 It depends on what you like more.
 People with an interest in PC keyboards (who are mostly gamers) would love to hear the click, and for them, an actuation force above 60 grams is suitable.
 For the ones who love quiet and fast keyboards, 40 grams or less in actuation force would give results.

 Travel refers to the vertical distance between a key at rest and the key when you push it fully to its base.

-Travel is a much more important feature because it is related to comfort and speed while typing.
+Travel is a much more important feature because it is related to comfort and speed that directly helps you type better or worse.
 A laptop keyboard’s travel ranges from 1 mm to 2.5 mm generally.
 1.6 mm is a sweet point to get the best typing experience.

 DIFFERENT SPECS FOR DIFFERENT USERS